 - Stir the strawberries over low - medium heat until the sugar dissolves.
-Increase the heat to a medium high and bring the jam to a boil.
+Increase the heat to medium-high and bring the jam to a boil.
 Stir frequently.

-Jam test - place a few small saucers or small flat bowls in the freezer.
+- Jam test - place a few small saucers or small flat bowls in the freezer.
 When the jam looks ready, place a small amount of the jam on the cold saucer/bowl and freeze for 5 - 10 minutes.
 Next, run your finger through the jam to make a streak.
-If the jam does not join back up and fill the streak, then it's ready!
+If the jam does not join back up in the middle and fill the streak, then it's ready!